miguelmarcondesf/activerecord-tenanted/GUIDE.md

   - [x] set up test helper to default to a tenanted named "test-tenant"
   - [x] set up test helpers to deal with parallelized tests, too (e.g. "test-tenant-19")
   - [x] set up integration tests to do the right things ...
-    - [x] set the domain name in tests
+    - [x] set the domain name in integration tests
     - [x] wrap the HTTP verbs with `while_untenanted`
+    - [x] set the domain name in system tests
   - [x] allow the creation of tenants within transactional tests